LIVE MORE LIFE, BE MORE iIrish

 The object of the book was to determine, as accurately as possible, how many people died as a consequence of political violence between April 1916 and 31 December 1921.
 The sources for the study were numerous and included the state records of the Bureau of Military History, the Military Archives of Ireland, the National Archives of Ireland as well as several others.

 The study used the historical county as the geographical unit for counting the dead.
-While not an ideal measure in comparative and analytical terms, the county was the primary unit by which administration was exercised by both the state, including the courts system and policing, and its separatists’ enemies.
+While not an ideal measure in comparative and analytical terms, the county was the primary unit by which administration was exercised by both the state, including the court system and policing, and its separatists’ enemies.

 Chapters are organized by year, from 1916 to 1921.
 While this obviously is a book not to be read from cover to cover, due to the nature of the material covered, it nonetheless makes for interesting reading.